Making Flat Ballet shoes as your first-ever footwear type will make your learning of shoemaking easier and smoother!

 Now, I want to show you what possibilities you will have with this approach on the example of the works of some of my students [ BTW many of them already established their own shoe business!]

-Now, to make everything clear and easier to understand, I made shoemaking tutorial where I explain step by step 3 most important things you need to know about making flat ballet shoes.
+Now, to make everything clear and easier to understand, I made a shoemaking tutorial where I explain step by step the 3 most important things you need to know about making flat ballet shoes.

 So we talked about the few most important things in making flat ballet shoes but I want to go deeper with you and talk about other super important things that you, as beginners in shoemaking, must know.